-Before you start researching companies and jobs, you should know what you’re looking for.
+Before you start researching companies and jobs in tech, you should know what you’re looking for.
 Later in this guide we’ll discuss a few jobs you may want to pursue, but first, we should discuss the two main categories of jobs in tech: technical and non-technical.

-- Non-Technical Jobs.
-Non-technical jobs are positions in technology where you will not be involved in the creation or maintenance of new technology.
+Non-technical jobs in tech are positions where you will not be involved in the creation or maintenance of new technology.
 An example of a non-technical job is a technical salesperson, whose job it is to sell a company’s technology to prospective and existing customers.
-Other examples include product manager, customer success representative, and digital marketer.
+Other examples include product managers, customer success representatives, and digital marketers.

 After you have made this list, you should look for job openings from those companies.
-Then, after you have found a few, read through the job descriptions and figure out what companies are looking for in prospective candidates.
-This will give you a greater sense of the skills companies are looking for in technical employees, which you can use to support the decisions you make about your career in tech.
-Job descriptions will also give you a sense of the day-to-day work of those in the industry.
+Read through the job descriptions and figure out what companies are looking for in prospective candidates.
+This will give you a greater sense of the skills companies are looking for in technical employees, which you can use to develop your short-term objectives.

 After you have read through a few job descriptions, you can then start to do more in-depth research into those careers.
-There are dozens of articles on Google that can help you find out what jobs are available in technology, and you can also use sites such as LinkedIn and Glassdoor to get a sense of the skills you may need and the salaries you can expect in different types of positions.
-For example, you can use Glassdoor to find out the average salaries for software engineers, then use LinkedIn to find out more about the job market in that particular position.
+You can use sites such as LinkedIn and Glassdoor to get a sense of the skills you may need and the salaries you can expect in different types of positions.

 Step 3: Choose a Career in Tech

 After you have done some research about what careers you can pursue in technology, you should start to think about choosing a particular path.
 There are dozens of jobs out there in the technology sector, some of which do not even require any coding.
-In order to make a successful transition, you should have an idea in your mind about which role in technology you want to pursue.
-Here are a few paths you may want to consider:
+In order to make a successful career change to tech, you’ll need a specific goal in mind.

 - Web Developer.
-Web developers are responsible for creating and updating websites, based on a set of requirements.
-There are two types of web developers: front end and back end.
-Front end web developers create the user interface for a website (the part that a user sees), while back end web developers build the infrastructure that makes an application function, and at the same time, store and manage data for that application.
+Web developers are responsible for creating and updating websites based on a set of requirements.
+Front end web developers create the user interface for a website, while backend web developers build the infrastructure that makes an application function, and at the same time, store and manage data for that application.

 - Mobile App Developer.
-Mobile app developers create functional apps for people to use on mobile devices, such as iPhones and Android devices.
-There are two types of mobile app developers: iOS developers and Android developers. iOS developers create, update, and maintain applications for Apple phones, while Android developers create and manage apps for Android-powered phones.
+Mobile app developers create functional apps for people to use on mobile devices, such as iPhones and Android devices. iOS developers create, update, and maintain applications for Apple phones, while Android developers create and manage apps for Android-powered phones.

 - User Interface (UI) Designer.
 UI designers are responsible for creating the design of a product.
 They choose the colors, typography, and format of a website, and decide how particular parts of a website will appear to users.
 After they have drawn up a design, they pass it on to a front end web developer to execute their vision.